brisvag/blik/README.md

 The `-w blik` is important for proper initialization of all the layers.
 Keep the main widget open to ensure nothing goes wrong!

 *`blik` is just `napari`*.
 Particles and images are exposed as simple napari layers, which can be analysed and manipulated with simple python, and most importantly other [napari plugins](https://napari-hub.org/).

-## Widget

-The main widget has a few functions: